Eigenstructure of the linearized electrical impedance tomography problem under radial perturbations: The main results

 Interestingly, Theorem~\ref{main_thm} establishes that the linear approximation \( F \eta \) is compact for every \( \eta \in \mathcal{R} \), which is not clear based on the compactness of the original ND map since \( \mathcal{R} \) is not a subspace of \( L^\infty(B) \).
 Moreover, if we consider perturbations \( \eta \in \mathcal{R} \) with a fixed norm upper bound \( \| \eta \|_{L^2(B)} \leq \omega \), where \( \omega > 0 \) is some fixed constant, then the eigenvalues \( \lambda_\ell(\eta) \) decay uniformly in \( \ell \).
 This suggests that the Fr\'echet derivative \( F \), viewed as an element of \( \mathscr{L}\big( \mathcal{R}, \mathscr{L}(L^2_\diamond(\sphe)) \big) \) is compact.

-A key ingredient in this argument is a general result from Banach space theory: given Banach spaces \( X \) and \( Y \), a linear and bounded operator \( A \in \mathscr{L}(X, Y) \) is compact if it can be approximated in the operator norm by a sequence of finite-rank operators \( A_n \).
-This follows from the fact that the space of compact linear operators \( \mathscr{K}(X, Y) \subset \mathscr{L}(X, Y) \) is closed in the operator topology, and that every finite-rank operator is compact.
+A key ingredient in this argument is a general result from Banach space theory: given Banach spaces \( X \) and \( Y \), a linear and bounded operator \( A \in \mathscr{L}(X, Y) \) is compact if it can be approximated in the operator norm by a sequence of finite-rank operators.
+Here, the operator norm is defined in the usual way by

+This result follows from the fact that the space of compact operators \( \mathscr{K}(X, Y) \subset \mathscr{L}(X, Y) \) is closed in the operator topology, and that every finite-rank operator is compact.

 These observations yield the following compactness result for the Fr\'echet derivative. \begin{corollary} The Fr\'echet derivative \( F \in \mathscr{L}\left( \mathcal{R}, \mathscr{L}(L^2_\diamond(\sphe)) \right) \) can be approximated by finite-rank operators in the operator topology. \end{corollary} \begin{proof} Let \( \eta \in \mathcal{R} \) and denote